vlkv/hackernoon_article_1/README.md

 ```

 It takes a 64-bit integer and writes the 32-bits of the `ptr` variable to the high bits of it.
 It also writes the
-32-bits of the `size` variable to the lower bits of the 64-bit integer.
+32-bits of the `size` variable to the low bits of the 64-bit integer.
 Then returns the 64-bit integer as a result.

 One very important thing in this part of the article is that the memory buffer that was **allocated by the guest** for
 the `DataResponse` result should be **deallocated by the host** at some point in time when it will be not needed